jankotek/mapdb/README.md

 treeMap.put(111,"some value")
 ```

-More advanced example with configuration and journaled transaction.
+More advanced example with configuration and write-ahead-log transaction.

 ```java
 import org.mapdb.*;